IPPSR/csppData/cran-comments.md

 This is a resubmission.
 In this version we have:

 - Updated the CSPP dataset with the most recently released version.
-These updates are not frequent - approximately once a quarter.
+These updates are not frequent - no more than once a quarter.

 ## Test environments
 * local (OS X) R installation, R 4.0.4